Alexander-Miller/treemacs/README.md

  * Autorefresh on file system change (filewatch p1)
  * Waiting to collect multiple file system events before refresh (filewatch p2)
  * Localized refresh only in dir(s) that need it (filewatch p3)
- * Customizing header with a user set function instead of just a format string
  * More icons (suggestions welcome)
  * text icon fallback when emacs is run in a terminal
  * offer choice to render file system either flat or hierarchical (the latter being the current way)